neurobagel/documentation/docs/config.md

 - `api`: the [Neurobagel node API](api.md).
 It communicates with the graph store and determines how detailed the response to a query should be.
-- `graph`: a third-party graph (RDF) store.
+- `graph`: a third-party graph (RDF) store, which stores Neurobagel-harmonized data to be queried.
 At the moment our recipe uses the free tier of [GraphDB](https://db-engines.com/en/system/GraphDB) for this.
 - `federation`: the Neurobagel federation API.
 It is a special API that can federate over multiple Neurobagel nodes to provide a single point of access to multiple nodes.
+    By default it will federate over all public nodes and any local nodes you specify.
-- `query_tool`: The [Neurobagel graphical query tool](query_tool.md) that allows users to query the federation API and visualize the results.
+- `query_tool`: The [Neurobagel graphical query tool](query_tool.md) that allows users to query the federation API (or node API) and visualize the results.
 Because the query tool is a static app and is run locally in the users browser, this service simply hosts the app.

 ### Available profiles
-Because you may not need all of these services for your specific use case we have created deployment profiles that let you spin up specific combinations of services.
+Neurobagel offers different deployment profiles that allow you to spin up specific combinations of services, depending on your use case.

 1. `full_stack`: Best profile to get started with Neurobagel.
-    It includes all services you need to run a single standalone Neurobagel node:
+    It includes all services you need to run a single standalone Neurobagel node.
+    :information_source: By default this profile will also federate over all publicly accessible neurobagel nodes:
        - `api`
        - `graph`
        - `federation`
        - `query_tool`
 2. `local_node`: Best profile if you want to run a standalone Neurobagel node and already a different deployment that provides federation and the query tool.
-    **This is the default profile** if you don't specify one.
+    :information_source: **This is the default profile** if you don't specify one.
        - `api`
        - `graph`
-3. `local_federation`: Best profile if you already have standalone Neurobagel node deployments running and you now want to provide federation over them.
+3. `local_federation`: Best profile if you already have standalone and private Neurobagel node deployments running and you now want to provide federation over them.
+    :information_source: If you only want to federate over a single node and all public Neurobagel nodes you can use the `full_stack` profile.
+If you use the `local_federation` profile, you will have to [manually configure your `local_nb_nodes.json` file](#local_nb_nodesjson).
       - `federation`
       - `query_tool`
 4. `local_node_query`: Legacy profile.
 This lets you create a local node without federation.
 The query tool hosted by this deployment will talk directly to the local node.